CurtisColwell/StrainViz/README.md

 ## Fragment creation

+Create fragments that are relatively symmetric and do not create unconventional functional groups.
+Only two fragments are necessary to cover all bonds in the molecule and a good approximation of the total strain can be obtained, however, the more fragments you have, the more accurate the local strain map will become as long as these fragments are large and created symmetrically.
 If there is a mistake during the run it is usually due to an error with the way the fragments were made and is reflected as an error in one of the Orca output files.
 Use the terminal output to determine where the calculation went wrong and check the